ahlawatrohit/boggle-ui/README.md

 Setup

 1. Install node js and npm
-2. Goto Project directory and run
+2. Goto Project directory (boggle-ui) and run
 ###  `npm install`

-Note: If you get error run the below command to wipe node_modules and Install
+Note: If you get error, run the below command to wipe node_modules and Install
 ### `rm -rf node_modules && npm install`

-3. In the project directory, run:
+3. In the project directory (boggle-ui), run:

 ### `npm start`